subhranil-gen-ai/MNIST_Digit_Classifier/README.md

 - Metrics Used:
     - Accuracy Score
     - Confusion Matrix
-    - Precision
+    - Precision Score
-    - Recall
+    - Recall Score
     - F1 Score
 - Visualizations:
     - Plotting sample digit images using matplotlib
 - Insightful experiments for understanding performance tradeoffs

-📊 Technologies Used
+# 📊 Technologies Used
-Python 3
+- Python 3
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Scikit-learn
+- Scikit-learn
-Google Colab
+- Google Colab

-🧠 What I Learned
+# 🧠 What I Learned
-How to work with image classification datasets
+- How to work with image classification datasets
-How to preprocess image data (reshaping, scaling)
+- How to preprocess image data (reshaping, scaling)
-How to train and evaluate a classification model
+- How to train and evaluate a classification model

 #  Author
 Subhranil Dutta